-

 What are the current key topical legal issues, developments, trends and challenges in corporate governance in this jurisdiction?

 The public, investors and UK Government (the “Government”) have increasingly focused on Environmental, Social and Governance (“ESG”) issues in recent years.
-This is partially reflected in the continued interest by businesses to demonstrate their commitment to ESG training and compliance.
-In particular, London (and the UK more broadly) is noted as an emerging leader in B Corp accreditations.
-Listed companies and other large companies are now required to report on climate-related financial disclosures, and there are continuing proposals to mandate net-zero transition plan reporting for the largest companies.
+This is reflected in the continued interest by businesses to demonstrate their commitment to ESG training and compliance.
+London, and the UK more broadly, is noted as a leader in B Corp accreditations.
+Listed companies and other large companies are now required to report on climate-related financial disclosures, and there are proposals to mandate net-zero transition plan reporting for the largest companies.

-That said, the UK has not seen quite the level of “anti-ESG” backlash from some investor groups that other jurisdictions (notably, the US) have experienced in the past year.
+That said, the UK has not experienced the level of “anti-ESG” backlash from some investor groups that other jurisdictions (notably, the US) have seen.
 It seems safe to assume that ESG remains, and will remain, a key priority and focus for most UK businesses.
+However, there is a growing recognition that more direct and robust actions are required to achieve meaningful sustainability outcomes.

 Corporate governance and transparency

 The way in which UK companies are managed has remained broadly consistent for decades.
-However, the new Economic Crime and Corporate Transparency Act 2023 aims to improve corporate transparency in the UK and reform the centralised UK company register (at Companies House) to combat economic crime.
+The Economic Crime and Corporate Transparency Act 2023 has been introduced to improve corporate transparency in the UK and reform the centralised UK company register (at Companies House) to combat economic crime.

 Gender and ethnic diversity

 In the UK, organisations with 250 or more employees must publish metrics on the disparity in pay between their male and female employees (their “gender pay gap”).
-The Hampton-Alexander Review, which set a target of 33% female representation on FTSE 100 company boards by 2020, has largely been seen as a successful step on the path towards gender equality in senior management.
-The latest FTSE Women Leaders Review (which replaced the Hampton-Alexander Review) reported female representation at 40.5% and 40.1% on UK FTSE 100 and FTSE 250 boards respectively, with the 40% voluntary target for FTSE 350 companies already met three years ahead of the target deadline.
-According to the Review, the UK sits second in the international rankings for women’s representation on boards at FTSE 350 level, exceeding the level of female representation in countries such as Norway that impose mandatory gender quotas on businesses.
+The Hampton-Alexander Review, which set a target of 33% female representation on FTSE 100 company boards by 2020, was seen as a successful step on the path towards gender equality in senior management.
+The latest FTSE Women Leaders Review (which replaced the Hampton-Alexander Review) dated February 2024 reported female representation on FTSE 350 Boards had increased beyond 40%.
+According to the Review, the UK sits second in the international rankings for women’s representation on boards at FTSE 350 level behind France, exceeding the level of female representation in countries such as Norway that impose mandatory gender quotas on businesses.

-The Government has also published new guidance on ethnicity pay-gap reporting, which is not mandatory under UK law.
+The Government has also published guidance on ethnicity pay-gap reporting, which is not mandatory under UK law.
 This is aimed to assist employers wishing to publish this information voluntary to develop a consistent approach to reporting, especially given that ethnicity pay-gap reporting is more complex than gender pay-gap reporting.
-Additionally, organisations such as the Investment Association have listed diversity and inclusion as one of the key topics of institutional investor focus in 2023.
+By following this guidance, employers can ensure greater transparency and contribute to addressing disparities in the workplace.

 -